bryanwong0610/RNA-seq-calling-SNP-piepline/README.md

 For 1st mapping ，the index was built by STAR 2.7.9a.

-The mapping command line for the index which build for 1-st mapping is shown as below:
+The mapping command line for the index which built for 1-st mapping is shown as below:

        STAR --runThreadN 6 --runMode genomeGenerate \ --genomeDir /home/bryan0610/reference
         --genomeFastaFiles \ /home/bryan0610/reference/Homo_sapiens.GRCh38.dna.primary_assembly.fa